UWPCE-PythonCert/PythonCertDevel/_sources/exercises/html_renderer.rst.txt

 :download:`sample_html.html  <../examples/html_render/sample_html.html>`

 Take a look at it by opening it in your text editor.
-And slo in a browser to see how it's rendered.
+And also in a browser to see how it's rendered.

 If you don't know html -- just look at the example and copy that.
-And you can read this: :ref:`html_primer` for enough to due this exercise.
+And you can read this: :ref:`html_primer` for enough to do this exercise.

 The exercise is broken down into a number of steps -- each requiring a few more OO concepts in Python.

 General Instructions:
 ---------------------

 For each step, add the required functionality.
 There is example code to run your code for each step in:

-.. ``Examples\session07\run_html_render.py``

 :download:`run_html_render.py  <../examples/html_render/run_html_render.py>`